 How to get into London Business School (LBS) MBA Admissions 2020

-Holding Rank 1 for 5 consecutive years in the Financial Times’ European business schools list, London Business School (LBS) doesn’t really need an introduction.
+Holding B School Ranking of 1 for 5 consecutive years in the Financial Times’ European business schools list, London Business School (LBS) doesn’t really need an introduction.

 It is gold standards when it comes to a business education.
 The school has three existing campuses, two in London and one in Dubai, and plans to extend their student capacity in 2020.